Amaanku/codealpha_task-surveyFORM/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug fixes, or feature enhancements, please feel free to create a pull request or open an issue in the [GitHub repository](https://github.com/yourusername/survey-form-web-app).

+##currently, This survey form is used for a pollution survey . you can free to customize the form structure accordering to yours need.